tanujtripathi/kubernetes-spring-boot/README.md

 ## Project
 1. Create spring boot app with mysql dependency
 2. build its image using Dockerfile
+3. PUSH to the docker registry
-3. Get the deployement yaml for mysql that will use secrets and configMaps
+4. Get the deployement yaml for mysql that will use secrets and configMaps
-4. kubectl apply -f . (this will create secret, configMap, deployments)
+5. kubectl apply -f . (this will create secret, configMap, deployments)